Jadersonrilidio/product-inventory/README.md

     ORDER BY products.sku ASC;
 ```

-**OBS:** This approach could be considered a violation of the Open-Closed SOLID principle ("Software entities ... should be open for extension, but closed for modification."), therefore the alternative **[presented here](https://github.com/Jadersonrilidio/product-inventory-backend/tree/master#improvement-proposal-1)** could be done to fix it.
+**NOTE:** This approach could be considered a violation of the Open-Closed SOLID principle ("Software entities ... should be open for extension, but closed for modification."), therefore the alternative **[presented here](https://github.com/Jadersonrilidio/product-inventory-backend/tree/master#improvement-proposal-1)** could be done to fix it.

 ... and your new product type in the backend is ready to go!